Kim Gordon – Girl In A Band

 The Art Of Doing

-A few common threads from these persons emerge.
-All have a vision, persevere through bad times, and have a collaborative nature.
-None of them a psychotic “leaders” you typically find in large bureaucratic organizations or egomaniac attention seeking media addicts.
-All are driven by a Why.
+A few common threads emerge among these people.
+All have a vision, persevere through bad times, and are collaborative.
+None of them are psychotic “leaders” you typically find in large bureaucratic organizations or egomaniac attention-seeking media addicts.
+All are driven by a why.
 All are hardworking and humble.

 My highlights: